dinkzilla/mdl-ext/src/accordion/readme.md

 ## Configuration options

-The MDLEXT CSS classes apply various predefined visual and behavioral enhancements to the select field.
+The MDLEXT CSS classes apply various predefined visual and behavioral enhancements to the accordion.
 The table below lists the available classes and their effects.

 | MDLEXT class | Effect | Remarks |